dwp/aws-analytical-dataset-generation/README.md

+# DON NOT USE - MIGRATED TO GITLAB

 # aws-analytical-dataset-generation

 The Analytical Dataset Generation (ADG) cluster converts the latest versions of all records in specified HBase tables into Parquet files stored on S3.
 It then